WPDevelopers/notificationx/docs/extensions/njf.md

   **all** Ninja Forms forms pass through to that notification.
 - `keys_generator()` depends on the raw serialized `formContentData` post meta shape;
   changes to how Ninja Forms stores form structure could break tag extraction.
-- _TODO: verify_ whether `notificationx-pro` adds any Ninja Forms-specific
-  extensions/fields on top of this free-plugin class (out of scope for this repo per CLAUDE.md).
+- `notificationx-pro` adds **no dedicated Ninja Forms extension class** (there is no `notificationx-pro/includes/Extensions/NJF/` directory) and no NJF-specific field registry.
+The only Pro reference to `njf` is its Google Maps feature (`notificationx-pro/includes/Features/Maps.php`) listing `njf` among sources eligible for the shared map field.
+So the free-plugin class above is the whole Ninja Forms integration.

 ## Related docs